First-Coder/TS3-Webinterface/README.md

-# First-Coder Teamspeak 3 Webitnerface #
+# First-Coder Teamspeak 3 Webinterface #
 ###### written by L.Gmann ######

 First-Coder is a study project, which is specialized to providing you various developments for free,